 Klive Oh ’14: Assistant Professor of Communication, Seaver College, Pepperdine University

-Elia Powers ’14: Assistant Professor of Journalism and New Media, Towson University
+Elia Powers ’14: Associate Professor of Journalism and New Media, Towson University

 Raymond McCaffrey ’14: Ethics Ctr.
 Director, Lemke Department of Journalism, University of Arkansas